parsiya/eslinter/README.md

 and use the `Feature request` template.

 ## License
-Opensourced under "GNU General Public License v3.0" and later.
+Opensourced under the "GNU General Public License v3.0" and later.
 Please see [LICENSE](LICENSE) for details.